vporton/carbon-flow/README.md

 M- token is the non-retired carbon credits.

-Each issuer and each authority has also its own token for carbon credits that could be exchanged for the token of its upper level issuer and ultimately for the M+ or M- token.
+Each authority has also its own token for carbon credits that could be exchanged for the token of its upper level issuer and ultimately for the M- token.

 **There are both ERC-20 and ERC-1155 tokens.
 Which tokens should I use?**